i-pi/i-pi/docs/src/tutorials.rst

 -  “CELL{GENH}:” followed by nine float numbers.

-The “CELL{abcABC}” must be followed by the length of the vector cell and the three angle between them (as in the CRYST1 field of the pdb format -see above-).
+The “CELL{abcABC}” must be followed by the length of the vector cell and the three angles between them (as in the CRYST1 field of the pdb format -see above-).
 The other two must be followed by nine floats specifying, respectively, all the values of the cell matrix (flattened) or all the value of the inverse of the cell matrix (flattened).